Compare any two graphics cards:

 Intro

-Compare all of that to the GeForce GTX 960, which features a clock speed of 1127 MHz and a GDDR5 memory frequency of 1750 MHz.
-It also makes use of a 128-bit memory bus, and makes use of a 28 nm design.
+Compare those specifications to the GeForce GTX 960, which comes with a clock frequency of 1127 MHz and a GDDR5 memory frequency of 1750 MHz.
+It also uses a 128-bit bus, and makes use of a 28 nm design.
 It is made up of 1024 SPUs, 64 Texture Address Units, and 32 Raster Operation Units.

 Display Graphs